Food photography for me started out as just a hobby. I just wanted to be creative for the sake of creating.

 Ensure I had a full tonal range in my work.

 Manipulate my black and white point to set the overall brightness and darkness of an image when post-processing.

 Create consistent work by having signature histograms that spoke to my style.

 Understand how to target tones for truly memorable and powerful images.

 When you understand the tones in your image and how they turn images into stunning noteworthy stories, you’ve got nothing to fear.

-You’ll be able to adjust how you are shooting in real time to capture images that have the full capacity to turn your RAW file into a POW file with food photography Lightroom concepts.
+You’ll be able to adjust how you are shooting in real time to capture images that seriously make people stop mid-scroll on Instagram.